In this chapter, unless the context otherwise requires:

 7. "Department" means the department of health services.

-8. "Direct supervision" means the on-site, in-view observation and guidance of a speech-language pathology assistant by a licensed speech-language pathologist while the speech-language pathology assistant performs an assigned clinical activity.
+(a) Means a licensed speech-language pathologist observes and guides a speech-language pathology assistant while the speech-language pathology assistant performs an assigned clinical activity.

 9. "Director" means the director of the department.